General Info on Religions (sites may have pop up ads):

 By Dan Merica

 (CNN) – How many ways are there to disbelieve in God?
-At least six, according to a new study.
+At least six, according to a study.

 Two researchers at University of Tennessee at Chattanooga found that atheists and agnostics run the range from vocally anti-religious activists to nonbelievers who still observe some religious traditions.